homicidallemon/Python-AES/README.md

 # Python-AES
-A python implementation of the AES algorithm
+A python implementation of the Rijndael algorithm